 Why is my transaction 'Pending'?

-This article is for digital currency transactions sent from your Coinbase wallet.
-If you're wondering about a pending purchase, you can learn more here.
+This article is for digital currency transactions sent to or from your Coinbase wallet.
+If you're wondering about a pending purchase or bank deposit, you can learn more here.

-Incoming transactions show up in your account almost instantly (within a few seconds) but will show as 'Pending' until there have been at least three network confirmations.
+Incoming transactions show up in your account almost instantly (within a few seconds) but will show as 'Pending' until there have been at least six network confirmations.

 Once a transaction is verified, it will show Complete in green.
 This lets you know that the transaction cannot be reversed and that the funds can be withdrawn.